These Were The Biggest Trends Of Paris Fashion Week — Shop Them Now

 Metallics

 Holiday dressing was a big Spring 2023 trend.
 In particular, metallics stole the show on the runways of Isabel Marant, Schiaparelli, and Balmain, which closed out its Spring 2023 show with a couture lineup of gold and bronze gowns (and a Cher appearance!).
-To avoid looking like you're still celebrating New Year's Eve in March, opt for daytime silhouettes in the form of jeans, slip skirts, and relaxed blazers.
+To avoid looking like you're coming home from a night out, opt for daytime silhouettes in the form of jeans, slip skirts, and relaxed blazers.

 Fringe